 So what accounts for the discrepancies among these reports?
 Part of the problem lies with the elusive nature of solos practice itself.
 Some solos run lifestyle practices – meaning that they earn only as much as they need to support themselves or their family, and devote the rest of their time to other pursuits.
 In addition, most lawyers starting out near a year or two to ramp up to full capacity – but data from those early salad years can bring down overall income averages.
 Finally, there’s so much variation in types of solo practices.
 Solos with big law experience or running sophisticated IP or regulatory shops serving corporate clients are likely to earn salaries more in line with junior big firm partners than with a solo divorce or disabilities benefits attorneys.

-The Martindale-Hubbell results may also be more favorable than Clio or IRS data for a second reason: self-reporting error.
+The Martindale-Hubbell results may also be more favorable than Clio or IRS data for a second reason: self-reporting bias.
 Surveys rely on participants’ honest responses – yet even under a cloak of anonymity, many lawyers are inclined to inflate or over-estimate their earnings.
 At the same time, reporting errors cut both ways.
 We don’t know whether all of Clio’s users accurately account for their time through the system, or whether solos exaggerate business expenses on their tax forms to minimize tax liability.
 In short, all of the studies carry some built-in margin of error.

 Yet if that’s the case, why are so many in the legal profession more inclined to believe the sorry portrayal of solo lawyers’ income that emerges from the Clio and IRS surveys rather than the more upbeat story portrayed by the Martindale-Hubbell studies?
 Two reasons.
 For starters, by highlighting solos as a bunch of sad sacks, marketers can prey on their desperation and sell them all kinds of pricey systems and coaching services.

 Many Who Survey Solo and Small Law Firm Salaries Want to See Them Fail